benckx/elephantchess.io/README.md

 [elephantchess.io](https://elephantchess.io) is a web application to play and study Chinese chess (or xiangqi 象棋).

-You can create issues to report bugs or request feature changes.
+Feel free to create issues in this repo to report bugs or request feature changes.
 The current [roadmap](https://github.com/users/benckx/projects/2/views/1) is also available on this repo.

-As of now, the public repository only contains some libraries used in the backend.
+As of now, the public repository only contains a couple of libraries developed for the backend.
 Those are under LGPL-3.0 license.
 The rest of the webapp code is not open source yet.

 # Modules